DATES / RATES

 opportunities warrant.
 You can be sure that the best possible advantage

-will be taken of the circumstances presented to us by Nature in this
+will be taken of the circumstances presented to us by nature in this

 wild and remote corner of the world.
 We take every safe opportunity to